Chinese oil engineers kidnapped in Sudan freed - Xinhua agency

-SHANGHAI (This May 2 story has been corrected to fix date of kidnapping to April 2014, not April 2013)

-Two Chinese engineers kidnapped in Sudan have been released, the official Xinhua media service said on Friday, citing a source at the Chinese embassy in Khartoum.
+SHANGHAI May 2 Two Chinese engineers kidnapped in Sudan more than a year ago have been released, the official Xinhua media service said on Friday, citing a source at the Chinese embassy in Khartoum.

 The engineers had been held by the Darfur Justice and Equality Movement, an armed group opposed to the Sudanese central government.